Managing Energy and Effort for Optimal Performance – Learnings from Professional Athletes

 Formula One (The Meso and Micro cycles)

-In 2020 Formula One will have 22 races, including a period of 4 races in 5 weeks in Azerbaijan, Canada and Europe.
+In 2020 Formula One was supposed to have 22 races, including a period of 4 races in 5 weeks in Azerbaijan, Canada and Europe.
 It is essential during a busy macro cycle like this to break it down into well managed Meso and Micro cycles.

 This is a very basic outline of a typical race week, with a simple guide of the intended load on the driver: